Straits Quay: Facilities

 The Straits Quay Marina consists of 40 pontoon berths that can accommodate yachts and other recreational boats between 10 and 25 metres in length.
 The entrance of the marina has been dredged to a depth of 3 metres below sea level.

 The marina also contains the Straits Quay Convention Centre (SQCC), making it one of the venues of choice within Penang for meetings, incentives, conferences and exhibitions (MICE).
 Spanning 25300 sqft, SQCC has a capacity of up to 150 standard exhibition booths, 2,300 delegates in a theatre setting or 1,800 guests in a banquet setting.

 Sailors and tourists can stay at The Suites @ Straits Quay, the 217 luxurious serviced apartment suites just above the shopping mall.

 The Performing Arts Centre of Penang (Penangpac) is housed at the 4th floor of Straits Quay, also above the shopping mall.
 It is equipped with a 303-seater proscenium stage, a 160-seater black box theatre, studios and gallery spaces.
 The arts centre, which was launched in 2011, was envisioned as the main venue within northern Malaysia for the arts, from films to street art performances.

-Location

-Straits Quay is situated at Jalan Seri Tanjung Pinang, Tanjung Tokong, George Town.

 Transportation

-Rapid Penang's Hop-On Hop-Off double decker bus service, which caters for tourists, stops at Straits Quay.
+Rapid Penang's bus 102 is the only bus route that stops at Straits Quay.
 In addition, a free shuttle service is offered by the mall for hotel guests coming from Batu Ferringhi.

 A water limousine service is available between Straits Quay and the Eastern & Oriental Hotel, which is located within George Town's UNESCO World Heritage Site to the east.
 Said to be Penang's first water taxi service, the vessel, Lady Martina, also brings patrons for a ride along the northern coastline of Penang Island every Saturday evening.